It is pretty safe to say the state of the small dollar loan industry is in transition.

 While the unbanked and under-banked remain a central focus in the modern-day battle for financial wellness in the U.S., educating our youth to the banking assets available to them is equally, if not more, important to the present and future economic health of the country.
 And we have work to do; a U.S. Department of Education study found that 11.5 percent of college graduates from 2014 had loans in default; a National Financial Educators Council statistic has 40.2 percent of those with low levels of financial literacy relying on parents, friends, and acquaintances for their most important source for financial knowledge.

 Such automation, ease of use and access for customers gives them a reason to remain in-house instead of going to other entities.
 A Pew Charitable Trusts survey found that 81 percent of payday loan customers would prefer to borrow from a bank or credit union.
 The alternative gives the competitor the opportunity to get your customers’ information and up-sell them on other products and services.
 Community banks pride themselves on building and maintaining strong relationships with their communities.
-Digitizing the SDL process doesn’t mean losing touch with customers but giving them the reasons and solutions they need to stick around.
+Digitizing the small dollar loan process doesn’t mean losing touch with customers but giving them the reasons and solutions they need to stick around.
 If nothing else, a good customer realizes and appreciates the upgrades their local community bank will make to improve their daily needs.

 Community banks continue to represent a unique, locally-focused, and flexible kind of financial institution with which to offer the customer service, financial education, and financially-beneficial products necessary to serve their communities when they need it.
 These three benefits alone offer a world of growth and possibility.
 QCash Financial stands ready to help.